kaishen-wang/kaishen-wang.github.io/_pages/about.md

 I am a first-year Ph.D. student in Computer Science at the University of Maryland, College Park, supervised by [Prof. Heng Huang](https://www.cs.umd.edu/~heng).
 I received my B.S. in Computer Science from Sichuan University in 2025, where I was fortunate to be supervised by [Prof. Tao He](https://ithet1007.github.io).

-My research interests span a broad range of topics, including computer vision, building trustworthy and reliable machine learning models, and reinforcement learning.
+My research interests span a broad range of topics, such as building trustworthy and reliable machine learning models, and reinforcement learning for large language models.

 ## Contact